You are here:

 Albany Evening Journal

-Caption: This short newspaper article ran in the local Albany paper not long after the “Elsberg School Bill” passed the New York State legislature.
+Caption: This short newspaper article ran in the local Albany paper not long after the “Elsberg School Bill” passed the New York State Legislature.
 The bill made it illegal for school systems in New York to assign Black and white students to separate segregated schools.
-It describes a complex moment of recognition for Mrs. Elizabeth Cisco.
+The article describes a complex moment of recognition for Mrs. Elizabeth Cisco.

 As Dr. Johnson mentions the “Elsberg School Bill,” which changed the New York State Constitution to prohibit school districts from operating separate schools for Black and white students, he calls attention to Mrs. Cisco.
 How does he do so?
 Is he celebrating her?
 Belittling her?
 Both?
 How do those present respond?